tbranyen/hyperlist/README.md

 ## Caveats

-Firefox has a nasty bug (https://bugzilla.mozilla.org/show_bug.cgi?id=373875) that breaks any attempt od assigning big numerical values to css properties.
+Firefox has a nasty bug (https://bugzilla.mozilla.org/show_bug.cgi?id=373875) that breaks any attempt of assigning big numerical values to css properties.
 Since the virtual list does exactly that to give the illusion of a very big list without actually loading the components, you might run into that bug for very big lists.
 Unfortunately, I haven't found a way to work around it yet.